Mgldvd-Docker/alpine-php85/README.md

 **Docker + PHP 8.5**

 This repo builds the `mgldvd/alpine-php85` Docker image on top of `alpine:latest`, adding Bash tooling and PHP 8.5.

 - **GitHub**: https://github.com/Mgldvd-Docker/alpine-php85
 - **Docker Hub**: https://hub.docker.com/r/mgldvd/alpine-php85

+> ⚠️ **Warning:**  The GitHub Action rebuilds and republishes the image every Sunday to keep it up to date with the latest PHP 8.5 version.

 ## 🧭 Overview